For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Whether you're thinking about buying something, returning faulty goods or making a complaint (and winning), learning your consumer rights will help you know exactly what you're entitled to.

-With this guide, you'll have all the info you need to be the savviest of savvy consumers and make sure you never get taken for a mug again.
+With this guide, you'll have all the info you need to be the savviest of consumers and make sure you never get taken for a mug again.

 What is the Consumer Rights Act 2015?